 - If this is not possible, place the bird in a dark, warm box and if it is uninjured contact Sydney Metropolitan Wildlife Services on 9413 4300 or WIRES on 8977 3333 ASAP and they will organise to send out a carer.

 For injured birds, mammals or reptiles

-- If you find an injured bird, mammal or reptile, place it in a warm dark box and bring it in to your nearest Sydney Animal Hospital so we can assess its injuries and commence treatment and re-release the animal as soon as possible.
+- If you find an injured bird, mammal or reptile, place it in a warm dark box and bring it in to your nearest Sydney Animal Hospital so we can assess its injuries, commence treatment and re-release the animal as soon as possible.

-- Make sure you make a very careful note as to exactly where the animal was found so it can be released back into the same spot or as near and safe as possible.
+- Make sure you make a very careful note as to exactly where the animal was found so it can be released back into the same spot or as near as safely possible.